In Profile: Dave Jacques

 Thursday, 17 August 2017

-Dave Jacques is a familiar face to the Australian audio community, currently heading up National Audio System’s Project Team, which provides application support, engineering, and training for brands like d&b audiotechnik and Midas.
+Dave Jacques is a familiar face to the Australian audio community, currently heading up National Audio Systemâs Project Team, which provides application support, engineering, and training for brands like d&b audiotechnik and Midas.
 Others may know of his extensive background in US touring.

-Featured image: Dave in Audio2GO’s Truck
+Featured image: Dave in Audio2GOâs Truck

 This article was originally published in edition 128 of CX Magazine.
 You can view it digitally here.

-Dave Jacques is a familiar face to the Australian audio community, currently heading up National Audio System’s Project Team, which provides application support, engineering, and training for brands like d&b audiotechnik and Midas.
+Dave Jacques is a familiar face to the Australian audio community, currently heading up National Audio Systemâs Project Team, which provides application support, engineering, and training for brands like d&b audiotechnik and Midas.
 Others may know of his extensive background in US touring.
-Some know that there’s a rather special statuette in his metaphorical Pool Room.
-In his own words, Dave talks us through how his career developed and offers some wise words of advice for those seeking their way in our industry
+Some know that thereâs a rather special statuette in his metaphorical Pool Room.
+In his own words, Dave talks us through how his career developed and offers some wise words of advice for those seeking their way in our industryâŠ

-“I was born and raised in the eastern suburbs of Melbourne.
+âI was born and raised in the eastern suburbs of Melbourne.
 From very early on, I was keen on anything that made noise, and music connected with me the way nothing else did.
 I started messing around with home hi-fi systems and built my own PA out of stuff I collected from junk piles.
 By the time I was 17, I had five small PA and light rigs that went out with DJs.
 I paid my brother-in-law to drive me around on Fridays and Saturdays to set up the gear, which I hired to DJs.
 In terms of gigs, I did a bit of everything, and in the later years of that business, it was private functions in venues and lots of mobile DJs.
-I then started some mixing work for friends in bands that I knew.”
+I then started some mixing work for friends in bands that I knew.âHome Made

-“I built a lot of Powa’s PAs, and became their system tech.
-I’d also mix bands if there wasn’t an engineer.
+âOne day, at my sisterâs engagement party, I was running a PA made of stuff Iâd built, and I met the founder of Powa Audio, John Boshua.
+He got talking to me.
+Years later, he said âI knew from the moment I met you that you had the bugâ.
+At the time, I was running my business out of my parentâs garage, and the neighbours complained about gear returns at 2 and 3 AM, so I had to get a premises.
+John said they had space for me in their factory.
+The deal was, I didnât pay rent, but I was there day-to-day.
+I would help prep gear for their customers.
+It became a conflict of interest because we couldnât tell whose customers were who.
+We then made a deal that Iâd sell out of audio and do lighting, and theyâd sell out of lighting and do audio.
+I owned a lighting company that ran alongside Powa for years.ââI built a lot of Powaâs PAs, and became their system tech.
+Iâd also mix bands if there wasnât an engineer.
 They supplied bigger events like Youth Alive, a Christian event, so I used to mix a few of those around the country, as well as small tours with various Aussie artists.
-That’s how I got hooked up with Melbourne Christian band the Paul Colman Trio; they needed a lighting guy, so I did the gig, and the lead singer said he had never worked with a lighting guy that got the flow of music before, and would I consider doing their lighting permanently?
+Thatâs how I got hooked up with Melbourne Christian band the Paul Colman Trio; they needed a lighting guy, so I did the gig, and the lead singer said he had never worked with a lighting guy that got the flow of music before, and would I consider doing their lighting permanently?
 I said I was better at sound, and he asked if I wanted to mix.
 I ended up mixing five of their national tours, doing FOH and monitors plus lights.
 Mixing for Colman, I met a lot of touring acts from the USA.
-A few of them were keen to work with me, so when I finally got to the States I already knew a lot of people.”
+A few of them were keen to work with me, so when I finally got to the States I already knew a lot of people.â

 Dave mixing Third Day at Red Rocks